roryrinaldo/RoryRinaldo/README.md

-## Hi there 👋
+## About

-I'm Rory Rinaldo, a Full Stack Developer who graduated with a Bachelor of Applied Computer in Information Systems from [Vocational College of Politeknik Caltex Riau](https://pcr.ac.id/), Indonesia.
-I have approximately 5 years of coding experience and currently work at PT.
+👋 Hi there!
+I'm Rory Rinaldo, a passionate Full Stack Developer with 5 years of coding experience, currently crafting innovative solutions at PT.
 Digital Otoma Solusi.
-I'm excited to connect with you and learn more about your work!
+I hold a Bachelor's degree in Applied Computer Science, specializing in Information Systems, from the [Vocational College of Politeknik Caltex Riau](https://pcr.ac.id/), Indonesia.

+🚀 I thrive on turning complex problems into sleek, efficient applications.
+Whether it's backend or frontend, I enjoy every step of the development journey.

+💡 Let's collaborate and create something amazing together!
+I also accept requests to develop custom applications tailored to your needs.
+Feel free to reach out and let's bring your ideas to life!

 **Skills & Technologies**
 ----